charancust/Automobile-speed-level-detector/rrrr.md

 ## Steps-to-follow (for windows):
 - Get the source files (either download the files or clone the repository).
+- Install the necessary libraries.
+You can find them in `arco/apps/common/libraries-example.txt`.
+Use vcpkg to install the libraries.
-- Go to `arco/apps/common/libraries-example.txt` and replace the path of the libraries used with your system paths.
+- Go to `arco/apps/common/libraries-example.txt` and replace the path of the libraries used with your system paths and rename the file as `libraries.txt`

 ## Defining a New Ugen Using FAUST
 Arco implements an automated toolchain allowing unit generators to